cotiviti/smile-dh-helm-charts/src/main/charts/smilecdr/README.md

 It is provided by Smile Digital Health as a starting point for creating a reference implementation of Smile CDR on K8s.
 It has been fully tested on Amazon EKS and has growing compatibility for Azure AKS.

+## ** PRE-RELEASE WARNING **
+This is ***PRE-RELEASE*** version 1.0.0-pre.32

+As this is a pre-release version of this chart, there may be **breaking changes** introduced without notice.

+Only use this version of the chart for evaluation or testing.

+Before performing a `helm upgrade` on your release, first get the current version using `helm list` and check the [Change Log](../../../CHANGELOG-PRE.md) for information on any breaking changes you may need to prepare for.

 ## Features
 This chart supports a number of features to help you install Smile CDR in a secure, reliable, cost effective and scalable manner with operational efficiency in mind.
 The provided features span multiple disciplines: